MadelonGorter/MadelonGorter.github.io/content/assignments/03-facilitation.md

 ## LEGO Serious Play
 Do adults need a different approach or role in facilitation?
+Children are often used to just starting to play and seeing what is happening especially with LEGO.
+Adults might need more encouragement to start, be creative and keep going assuring them that they can not do something wrong.
+Adults have not played in a long time so some start up time shoiuld also be kept in mind.

 Which concepts are relevant?
+- Hands-on: using your hands to express your thoughts
+- Metaphors: expressing ideas with metaphors that can be found in the LEGO
+- Sharing & Safety: making sure people speak up and listen to what others say in a safe, non-judgmental environment.

 ## Invent to Learn Chapter 5
 Summarise the key principles mentioned by Papert and also the key principles by Montessori.
 Where do Papert and Montessori meet up?
 What is a fundamental difference in their approach?
 How well do their mantra's and thoughts on teaching translate to tinkering for 'children of different ages'?